KEERTHANAUDAY/timber_grammar/docs/source/introduction.rst

 timber_grammar provide functionality for applying a set of Shape Grammar rule transformations for timber-timber joinery structures.
 For example some of the Grammar rule transformations are lap, tenon, splice joint and their respective sub rule transformations.
+The main library has been developed with the Framework (:mod:`compas`) and the Rhino UI wrapper functions are developed with (:mod:`RhinoCommon`)

 Shape Grammars